What Is Toe Walking?

 Here's the way I look at it.
 If your toddler walks on their tippy toes for longer than is normal, seek some help.
 Helping your child with their toe walking will help their overall development.
 This may help avoid an Autism Spectrum Disorder (ASD) diagnosis.
 Or, it may help change their place on the spectrum.

 Toe walking can signal that your young child may be on the spectrum.
-But, it can also signal that your child needs therapy.
-For example, they may need primitive reflexes therapy to help their nervous system develop.
+But it can also signal that your child needs therapy.
+For example, they may need primitive reflex therapy to help their nervous system develop.

 When seeking help, have an open mind.
 Seek advice from many sources.
 These include a doctor, an occupational therapist, and a reflex specialist.